-q) Financial instruments
+o) Financial instruments

 The trust only has financial assets and financial liabilities of a kind that qualify as basic financial instruments.
-Basic financial instruments are initially recognised at transaction value and subsequently measured at their settlement value with the exception of bank loans which are subsequently measured at amortised cost using the effective interest method.
+Basic financial instruments are initially recognised at transaction value and subsequently measured at their settlement value with the exception of bank loans which are subsequently measured at the carrying value plus accrued interest less repayments.
+The financing charge to expenditure is at a constant rate calculated using the effective interest method.

-r) Pensions
+p) Pensions